 ¼ teaspoon ground black pepper

-4 ounces Cabot Seriously Sharp Cheddar grated or Cabot Seriously Sharp Shredded Cheddar Cheese (about 1 cup)
+4 ounces Cabot Seriously Sharp Cheddar grated, Cabot Seriously Sharp Shredded Cheddar Cheese, or Cabot 2 Year Cheddar, (about 1 cup)

 *Maple Syrup for serving, if desired